 - Lead government contracts counsel in more than 100 mergers, acquisitions, divestitures and financings of government contractors spanning more than three decades.

-- Harris on government contracts and regulatory issues in its US$4.4 billion acquisition of Excelis.
+- Harris on government contracts and regulatory issues in its $4.4 billion acquisition of Exelis.

-- SAIC on government contracts issues in its US$790 million acquisition of Sitor.
+- SAIC on government contracts issues in its $790 million acquisition of Sitor.

 - Armor Works in its sale to a private equity form and related bankruptcy proceedings.

 - General Atlantic Service Company, LLC and Kohlberg Kravis Roberts & Co.
 L.P. in their acquisition of TASC, a division of Northrop Grumman.